MileBuurmeijer/OPCUA-Player/README.md

 version 0.5.1

+usage:
-usage: java -classpath %classpath OPCUAPlayerServer -datafile 'filename1' -configfile 'filename2' replace filename1 and filename2 with references to your files without the 'quotes' around them both data files are CSV based and an example configuration file and data set can be found under resources
+  java -classpath %classpath OPCUAPlayerServer -datafile 'filename1' -configfile 'filename2'

+  - replace filename1 and filename2 with references to your files without the 'quotes' around them.
+  - both data files are CSV based and an example configuration file and data set can be found under resources.

 description:
 - plays a data file with timestamped measurements (or whatever data points there are in the file)